-To determine whether a student is eligible to receive financial aid, he/she must complete the Free Application for Federal Student Aid (FAFSA).
-Information provided on the FAFSA determines the specific types of aid that may be received.
-The FAFSA must be completed annually.
+To determine eligibility to receive financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+Information provided on the FAFSA determines aid eligibility.
+Students must complete the FAFSA annually.
 Remember to list Gadsden State's School Code on your FAFSA (001017).
+Students may file the FAFSA beginning October 1st.

-To ensure financial aid processing before the beginning of classes, the FAFSA should be completed at least 15 business days before the first day of the term.
-All verification documents should be received in the Financial Aid Office at least ten business days before the first day of the term.
+To ensure financial aid processing before classes start, the FAFSA should be completed at least 15 business days before the first day of the term.
+All verification documents should be received in the Financial Aid Office at least ten business days before the first day of the semester.